piegope/doc/docs/en/rdm/mac/overview/what-is-rdm.md

 Team
 		</td>
 		<td>
-Used by teams, this edition offers permissions, security groups, advanced logging, etc. Remote Desktop Manager uses a Database Management System (DBMS) for storing the information and sharing it according to your security requirements.
+Used by teams, this edition offers permissions, security groups, advanced logging, etc. {{ en.RDM }} uses a Database Management System (DBMS) for storing the information and sharing it according to your security requirements.
 Devolutions also offers two specialized services for either Cloud-Based storage or to get full Active Directory Integration.
 		</td>
 	</tr>
 </table>